 The idea of creating portraits of men who expose their chest evolved gradually.
 The biggest challenge was finding the first man to agree to pose.
 After a few rejections and setbacks, I created a portrait of a close friend and became really engaged with the look in his eyes.

 Many cultures portray men as strong, physically and emotionally.
 This stereotype sometime leads to dire outcomes when considering how poorly typical men treat health symptoms, depression, stress and anxiety.
+Many men buy generic Cialis without a doctor's prescription.
 One of the goals of this project is to raise awareness; give men freedom to express their feelings and connect to their emotions.
 This fresh look at men is an eye opening opportunity to see the real people without the 'shield' of clothes.
 We are all flesh and blood and we are here on this planet for a short period of time.
 This project simply reminds us of how fragile we are.

 It takes us just one-tenth of a second to judge someone and make a first impression so it’s fascinating to see how quickly we form our opinion based solely on physical appearance.